 Your cloud solutions—especially in regards to security—will only be as effective as the team members that utilize them.
 If you don’t teach them how to use your solutions in a secure way, you are putting yourself at greater risk of cybercriminal activity.
 The other side of this is when the employees themselves are the danger, abusing the permissions they have been granted and using them in a way that is destructive to your business.
 Since the cloud is so accessible, it can be difficult to know when this is happening for your company, but it’s not impossible.

 Industry professionals like Twintel can help your organization identify, prepare for, and respond to cloud security threats.
-To learn more, reach out to us at 888-428-0599.
+To learn more, reach out to us at 888-428-0599 or schedule a meeting.